 Your international team will likely include plenty of local hires, but you may consider sending current employees overseas to support your company’s development in Vanuatu.
 In these instances, you’ll need the correct documentation for legal, noncitizen employment.
-Globalization Partners ensures all of your employees have the proper permits before onboarding.

 Work Visa Types